Japan–U.S. Friendship Commission Prize for the Translation of Japanese Literature

-The Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature was established in 1979 and is administered by the Donald Keene Center of Japanese Culture at Columbia University.
+The Japan–U.S. Friendship Commission Prize for the Translation of Japanese Literature was established in 1979 and is administered by the Donald Keene Center of Japanese Culture at Columbia University.
 It is the oldest prize for Japanese literary translation in the United States.

 Works entered into competition are judged on the literary merit of the translation and the accuracy with which it reflects the spirit of the Japanese original.

-The Keene Center annually awards $6,000 in Japan-U.S. Friendship Commission Prizes for the Translation of Japanese Literature.
+The Keene Center annually awards $6,000 (USD) in Japan–U.S. Friendship Commission Prizes for the Translation of Japanese Literature.
 A prize is given for the best translation of a modern work or a classical work, or the prize is divided between equally distinguished translations.

+List of winners

+The following is a list of the winners: